BetMGM Ohio Bonus Code: Get $1,000 Bonus Bet Before Promo Ends

 BetMGM Ohio Promo

-If you sign up for BetMGM and make a qualifying deposit, your first wager of up to $1,000 will be covered and refunded in bonus bets if you lose.
-What's more, it only takes a couple of clicks to get started!
+If you sign up for BetMGM and make a qualifying deposit, your first wager of up to $1,000 will be covered.
+If you lose, it'll be refunded in bonus bets to give you another shot!

 1. Sign up for BetMGM using this link (no promo code necessary)